API reference

 When calculating the next date, the

-parameters are added to that date.
+yearsandmonthsparameters are first added to the previous date while keeping the day of the month constant.
+This is repeated until the resulting date is valid.
+After that, theweeksanddaysparameters are added to that date.
 Finally, the date is combined with the given time (hour, minute, second) to form the final datetime.This means that if the

-parameters are not used, the task will always be executed on the same day of the month at the same wall clock time, assuming the date and time are valid.If the resulting datetime is invalid due to a daylight saving forward shift, the date is discarded and the process moves on to the next date.
+daysorweeksparameters are not used, the task will always be executed on the same day of the month at the same wall clock time, assuming the date and time are valid.If the resulting datetime is invalid due to a daylight saving forward shift, the date is discarded and the process moves on to the next date.
 If instead the datetime is ambiguous due to a backward DST shift, the earlier of the two resulting datetimes is used.

 If no previous run time is specified when requesting a new run time (like when starting for the first time or resuming after being paused),

-is used as a reference and the next valid datetime equal to or later than the current time will be returned.
+start_dateis used as a reference and the next valid datetime equal to or later than the current time will be returned.
 Otherwise, the next valid datetime starting from the previous run time is returned, even if it’s in the past.Warning

 Be wary of setting a start date near the end of the month (29. – 31.) if you have